 Lying is particularly hard on parents, because it feels like a betrayal.
 Moreover, it can be really confusing!
-If your teen lies regularly, you may stop believing even the most believable statements your teenager makes.
-That’s understandable.
+If you know a teen who lies regularly, you may not know what to believe anymore, even when they are telling the truth.

 How common is teen lying?

 It might be useful to understand exactly how prevalent lying is among teenagers.
-In fact, 98% of teens lied to their parents in one study.
+In fact, in one study 98% of teens reported they have lied to their parents.

-That doesn’t make it right, nor does it make the struggle to teach the value of integrity easier to your kids.
+That doesn’t make it right, nor does it make the struggle to teach the value of integrity to your kids easier.
 But, you should know, you are not alone.
 Nearly every parent will face this struggle.

 And moms?
 It turns out you may not know if your child is lying.
 This shouldn’t make you more suspicious.
 In fact, the research shows the reason why you’re likely to get it wrong often is because… moms are usually too suspicious.
-We think our kids are lying more often than they are.
+Moms tend to think kids are lying more often than they are.

 Unfortunately, the same research doesn’t exist on dads.
-But maybe there’s reason for all parents to be cautious here: Most teens lie, and most moms (and maybe dads too) think their teens lie more than they actually do.
+But maybe there’s a reason for all parents to be cautious here: Most teens lie, but most moms (and maybe dads too) think their teens lie more than they actually do.

 Why do teens lie?

-Or to protect themselves.
-If their not-yet-fully-developed brain leads them into an awkward situation, they may instinctively try to pull out of it with a lie.
+- They lie to protect themselves.
+If their not-yet-fully-developed brain leads them into an awkward situation, they may instinctively try to cover it with a lie.

-Maybe because they’re been a break in the connection with you.
+- They lie because there’s been a break in the connection with you.
 If a teen no longer feels “safe” with you, maybe they don’t want to tell you about the hard stuff in their lives.

 In all of these, even as you disagree with the lie, you will respond better if you remember to empathize.
 What was it like for you when you were a teenager?

 - Focus on building connection first.
 Lying is often a symptom of a deeper problem of disconnection, resentment, and discouragement.
+Helpful responses start with connection and then build the value of honesty.
 Make a point to show your teen how much you enjoy them.
 Encourage them in the areas they do well, especially where they’ve earned your trust.

-- Acknowledge the truth-telling that happens right along with the lying.
-Ask your child how each feels to them.
+- Affirm truth-telling when it happens.
+Even those teens who struggle the most are teens that tell the truth most of the time.
+So call it out.
+Ask your child how telling the truth vs. lying feels to them.
 Tell them how each feels to you.

 - Ask your teen questions to help him figure out what’s good about lying, what’s not, and how it fits with the kind of person he wants to be.